zhihu/redis-shard/README.rst

 ===========

 * Redis Shard dose not support all Redis commands.
-* As mentioned above, Redis Shard does not support multi-keys command crossing different nodes, you have to use Hash Tag to work with those commands.
+* As mentioned above, Redis Shard does not support all multi-keys commands crossing different nodes, you have to use Hash Tag to work with those commands.
 * Redis Shard does not have any replication mechanism.